sjacob2019/Credit-Card-Fraud-Detection/README.md

 #### SMOTE

-The next method we utilized was SMOTE, which stands for Synthetic Minority Oversampling Technique, which is a method to combat dataset imbalance by generating synthetic data points for the minority class, which in this case is the fraudulent cases.
-The SMOTE ratio refers to the ratio of minority datapoints in the modified dataset compared to the original.
-For the following graph, the SMOTE ratio was varied from 10-200 and specificity, recall, and balanced accuracy were plotted to see the effects of SMOTE on the performance of the classifier.
+For the following graph, the SMOTE ratio is varied from 10-200 and the specificity, recall, and balanced accuracy is plotted to visualize the effects of SMOTE on the performance of the classifier.
 We only perform SMOTE on the training data, so the test data is completely unaffected.

 <img src="./Images-Final/Logistic Regression/logisticregression_SMOTE_graph.png" alt="Logistic Regression Figure 4" width="600"/>

-As can be seen, the optimal SMOTE ratio occurs around 100 where the performance of the classifier no longer improves as we increase the SMOTE ratio.
-The following confusion matrix is generated with a logistic regression classifier with a SMOTE ratio of 100 on the testing data.
+As can be seen, the optimal SMOTE ratio occurs at around 100, which is where the performance of the classifier no longer improves as we increase the SMOTE ratio.
+The following confusion matrix is generated with a logistic regression classifier with a SMOTE ratio of 100 on the training data.

 <img src="./Images-Final/Logistic Regression/logisticregression_SMOTE_CM.png" alt="Logistic Regression Figure 5" width="600"/>